garysweaver/irie/README.md

 You don't have to specify these methods.

-The RESTful JSON's default implementation of these should be fine, but, RESTful JSON was built to be extensible.
+The restful_json's default implementation of these should be fine, but, restful_json was built to be extensible.

 Although you can override index, show, create, and update for full control, if anything, you often will just care about how it gets, creates, updates, and destroys data.
 This can be controlled by overriding the `index_it`, `show_it`, `create_it`, `update_it`, and/or `destroy_it` methods.
-These correspond to the index, show, create, update, and destroy methods in the RESTful JSON parent controller.
+These correspond to the index, show, create, update, and destroy methods in the restful_json parent controller.

-There are a handful of variables that you use in a RESTful JSON controller:
+There are a handful of variables that you use in a restful_json controller:
 * `params`: this is a hash of request parameters along with a few other things.
 * `@model_class`: the Ruby class object for the model which it either gets from self.model_class you set or using the singular form of the controller class name without "Controller" at the end.
 * `@request_json`: the parsed json as a hash.
 How it gets this depends on the wrapped_json configuration parameter.